-Professor Salerno is a Clinical Professor of Law, Director of the UC Hastings Legislation Clinic.
+Professor Salerno is a Raymond L. Sullivan Professor of Law.
+He was a Clinical Professor of Law and the founder and Director of the UC Hastings Legislation Clinic (2004-2019).
 He attended UC Santa Barbara, B.A., Psychology and Sociology (1972); and UC Davis, J.D.
 (1979).
-Prior to law school, he was a consultant to the California State Senate, and in that capacity was a principal drafter of the Uniform Determinate Sentencing Act of 1976.
-While in law school, he served on the University of California Board of Regents.
-After graduating law school, he worked for the California Legislative Counsel.
+Prior to law school, he served as a consultant to the California State Senate, and in that capacity was a principal drafter of the Uniform Determinate Sentencing Act of 1976.
+While in law school, he was a member of the University of California Board of Regents.
+After graduating law school, he worked for the California Legislative Counsel (1979-2004).

-Professor Salerno has published articles concerning the legislative process, regulating the financial interests of public officials (conflicts of interest), influencing legislation, and amending constitutions in the United States.
-He is the coauthor of Legal, Legislative, and Rule Drafting in Plain English (with R. Martineau, Thompson/West 2005) and The California Constitution: A Reference Guide, (with J. Grodin and D. Shanske, Oxford University Press, to be published fall 2015).
+Professor Salerno has published articles concerning the legislative process, regulating the financial interests of public officials (conflicts of interest), influencing legislation, amending constitutions in the United States, the legislative power to place issues on the ballot, and the California recall process.
+He is the coauthor of Legal, Legislative, and Rule Drafting in Plain English (with R. Martineau, Thompson/West 2005) and The California Constitution: A Reference Guide, (with J. Grodin and D. Shanske, Oxford University Press 2015).

 UC Davis School of Law 1979